What is Asset Finance?

 If you cant pay, they’ll take it away

-Firstly, the most obvious drawback is that you will lose the asset should you be unable to make your payments.
+Firstly, the most obvious drawback is that you will lose the asset should you be unable to make your payments, which if happens, will be an obvious hinderance to your day to day dental practices.

 Whether you have purchased the asset and have simply borrowed the money to do so, or your lender has purchased the asset and you are leasing it from them, you do stand to lose the asset in the eventuality that you cannot meet the loan terms.